JustasB/LFPsimpy/README.md

 To contribute, please open an issue first and discuss your plan for contributing.
 Then fork this repository and commit a pull-request with your changes.

 # Acknowledgements
-LFPsim is a Python reimplementation of [LFPsim](https://github.com/compneuro/LFPsim) described in [Parasuram et. al. (2016)]( http://journal.frontiersin.org/article/10.3389/fncom.2016.00065/abstract).
+LFPsimpy is a Python re-implementation of [LFPsim](https://github.com/compneuro/LFPsim) described in [Parasuram et. al. (2016)]( http://journal.frontiersin.org/article/10.3389/fncom.2016.00065/abstract).
 When using this library in research projects, please cite the original publication and this repository.